nm-l2tp/NetworkManager-l2tp/README.md

-YOU MIGHT NOT BE ABLE TO PROVIDE PRE-BUILT BINARIES OF THIS RELEASE UNTIL THE INTENDED LINUX DISTRIBUTION SHIPS WITH OPENSSL 3.0 OR LATER THAT IS COMPATIBLE WITH THE GPLv2 LICENSE.
+YOU MIGHT NOT BE ABLE TO PROVIDE PRE-BUILT BINARIES OF THIS RELEASE UNTIL THE INTENDED LINUX DISTRIBUTION SHIPS WITH OPENSSL 3.0 OR LATER THAT IS COMPATIBLE WITH THE GPLv3 LICENSE.

-There are exceptions to this GPLv2 and OpenSSL licensing conflict, for example the Fedora Project considers OpenSSL to be a "System Library" and so exempt from the conflict per the "System Library Exception":
+There are exceptions to this GPL and OpenSSL licensing conflict, for example the Fedora Project considers OpenSSL to be a "System Library" and so exempt from the conflict per the "System Library Exception":
 * https://fedoraproject.org/wiki/Licensing:FAQ?rd=Licensing/FAQ#What.27s_the_deal_with_the_OpenSSL_license.3F